 “I never discuss anything logical with women.
 They can talk straight for about five minutes and then they go off the handle.
 They haven’t got the reasoning power a man has, and I wouldn’t think of debating with any woman on any subject.”

 Apparently enjoying the notoriety, Alonzo See became something of a social critic.
 His two favourite targets were women and education, both of which he seemed to regard as a waste of time.
-When reformers sought legislation to outlaw child labour in 1924, See wrote agitated letters to the press, claiming that it was physically harmful to keep 13-year-old boys in school.

-Two years later, See penned a lengthy essay on education, arguing that school causes some children to go blind and others to physically “waste away”.
-“Children must be rescued from their mothers and from pedagogues,” he wrote, and “women must be rescued from themselves”.
 The New York press published smirking references to See’s sexism for many years.
-In 1936, however, it was revealed that A. B. See had experienced an epiphany with regard to women and “changed his mind on them altogether”.
+In 1936, however, it was revealed that A. B. See had undergone an epiphany with regard to women and had “changed his mind on them altogether”.

 Sir William Osler (1849-1919) was a Canadian-American doctor, academic and medical pioneer.
 The son of a British naval officer and a pious Christian woman, Osler was born in Ontario and educated in Toronto, Montreal and London.
-In the 1880s, Osler became chief of clinical medicine at the University of Pennsylvania and a founding member of the Association of American Physicians.

-In 1889, Osler relocated to Baltimore, becoming a co-founder of Johns Hopkins Hospital and School of Medicine.
+In the 1880s be became chief of clinical medicine at the University of Pennsylvania and a founding member of the Association of American Physicians.
+Osler relocated to Baltimore and became a co-founder of Johns Hopkins Hospital and School of Medicine.
 He remained at Johns Hopkins for 12 years, overseeing its rapid growth and evolution into one of America’s foremost medical research facilities.

 In 1905 Osler accepted the Regius Professorship at Oxford University.
-Just before embarking for England, he delivered a controversial farewell address to the Johns Hopkins alumni, suggesting the most important work was done by younger folk:
+Just before embarking for England he delivered a controversial farewell address to the Johns Hopkins alumni, in which he suggested that the most important work was done by younger folk:

 “The effective, moving, vitalising work of the world is done between the ages of 25 and 40, these 15 golden years of plenty, the anabolic or constructive period in which there is always a balance in the mental bank and the credit is still good.”